-What is novel about the present study is its introduction of a second trajectory (the vertical, in Figure One), which, when taken with the first, creates a new two-dimensional "space" for the consideration of ABE/ESOL teaching and learning.
-The vertical in Figure One suggests the possibility of increasingly complex meaning-
+What is novel about the present study is its introduction of a second trajectory (the vertical, in Figure One), which, when taken with the first,

 This two dimensional space for the consideration of learners' experience prompts an obvious question: Should ABE/ESOL teachers assume that their students (often beginners or near beginners with the English language or in the subject matter areas, and therefore "on the left" of the horizontal) are also necessarily toward the bottom of the vertical?
 The present study clearly demonstrates that ABE/ESOL teachers should not make such an assumption, thus suggesting that this new space for the consideration of ABE/ESOL learning and teaching might not be merely conceptual and hypothetical (as in Figure One) but empirically explorable.
 The present study constitutes just such an exploration.